 The Special Climate Change Fund (SCCF) was established in response to guidance from the Conference of the Parties (COP7) in Marrakech in 2001.
 The SCCF complements the Least Developed Countries Fund (LDCF).
 Unlike the LDCF, the SCCF is open to all vulnerable developing countries.
 In addition, it funds a wider range of activities related to climate change.
-As of 2017, the SCCF has a portfolio of nearly US$350 million in voluntary contributions supporting 77 projects in 79 countries.
+To date the SCCF has a portfolio of more than $350 million supporting 85 projects globally.

 Adaptation is the top priority.
 But the SCCF also funds, through separate financing windows, technology transfer, mitigation in selected sectors including: energy, transport, industry, agriculture, forestry and waste management; and economic diversification.